-From a young age, Danny was incredibly fast.
+From a young age, Danny was incredibly fast and loved playing football.
+He has always been enthusiastic about playing sports.

 The fastest in his class and year at school.